 In a joint action, the Association of the Chemical Industry (VCI) and the Federal Association of German Hospital Pharmacists (ADKA) ensure that German hospitals are provided with disinfectants in an emergency.
 The action takes place in cooperation with the Ministry of Health.
 To the press release of the VCI

 Schools are currently closed and public life is almost at a standstill.
-That's why we want to bring chemistry home to students, teachers, parents and anyone else who is interested.
-Every day in the coming weeks we will point out a chemistry article that explains chemical phenomena or current research results in easily understandable language.
+That's why we want to bring chemistry home to students, teachers, parents and everyone else who is interested.
+Every day in the coming weeks we will refer to a chemistry article that explains chemical phenomena or current research results in a language that is easy to understand.
 To Chemistry at Home

 In view of the current dramatic increase in risk and danger due to the coronavirus pandemic (COVID-19), the GDCh board unanimously decided to cancel or cancel all GDCh events (conferences, conferences, training courses, etc.) by June 30, 2020. move or use web-based formats if necessary. additional Information